dans3367/Authentik2/server-go/README.md

 # Temporal Email Worker System

-A comprehensive Temporal Go SDK worker system for handling email campaigns with Resend integration.
+A comprehensive Temporal Go SDK worker system for handling email campaigns with Resend and Postmark integration.
 This system provides reliable email sending with automatic retries, workflow orchestration, and real-time tracking.

 ## Architecture